BramVanroy/bicorpus-preprocessing/README.rst

 Usage
 -----

-Do not forget to activate your virtual environment before usage, or use `pipenv run` instead.
+Do not forget to activate your virtual environment before usage, or use :code:`pipenv run` instead.

 .. code-block:: bash